ArnolFokam/dna-gate/README.md

 authentication while  keeping a layer of abstraction that will help you focus on your entire product rather than part of your product (authentication).

 ## How to run it
-Click on each folder to be redirected to their respective repositories where you will find installation instructions.
+Click on each folder to get redirected to their respective repositories where you will find installation instructions.